elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![review run output artifacts](doc/images/inspect_object_storage_bucket_content.png)

    If pipeline execution completed successfully the bucket contains for each notebook node the following artifacts:
-      - a `tar.gz` archive containing the input notebook and, if applicable, its declared file-dependencies
+      - a `tar.gz` archive containing the input notebook and, if applicable, its declared file dependencies
       - the completed notebook with it's populated output cells
       - HTML version of the completed notebook
       - if applicable, the declared output files